-The Florida MERS patient, the second confirmed case in the United States, was discharged from the hospital on Monday, while health officials say the Illinois patient is no longer infectious.
+The Florida MERS patient, the second confirmed case in the United States, was released from the hospital on Monday, while health officials say the Illinois patient is no longer infectious.

 As previously reported, the Illinois patient never really got sick as he only suffered what he thought was a cold or allergy.
 He is the first case in the United States to have not contracted the virus from a trip to the Arabian Peninsula.